-Admission to a program of studies in the University's College of Education and Rehabilitation is based upon the candidate profile of individual applicants.
+Admission to a program of studies in the University's College of Health Sciences, Education and Rehabilitation is based upon the candidate profile of individual applicants.
 The candidate profile is comprised of three indices: (1) Academic Achievement, (2) Personal Index and (3) Interview Index.

 The criteria for evaluating academic achievement consist of grade point averages, major, college or university attended, number of college credits completed and degree status.
 The objective criteria are weighed according to recommendations of the Blindness and Low Vision Studies Admissions Committee.
 The weighing of each criterion is privileged information, which is restricted to Admissions Committee members.